 Jersey/HF cows are at their best where the average temperature of the state or province during the afternoon is below 25 degrees Centigrade.
 I said BELOW 25 for 90% of the time… not just for coldest month!
-In India the temperature in almost all states is much above that except for the month of February This makes Jersey/HF unsustainable across almost all of India except the hill stations of India.
+In India the temperature in almost all states is much above that except for the month of February This makes Jersey/HF unsustainable across almost all of India (except the hill stations of India).

-These small ear-ed animals have a huge difficulty dissipating heat.
+These poor small ear-ed animals have a huge difficulty dissipating heat.
 Ears are the cooling system of a cow’s body.
-Small ears hold more heat withing the body.
+Small ears hold more heat within the body.
 This is an advantage in snowing countries but… not in India which is a hot country where the temperature do not fall below 28 degrees C almost throughout the year.

 These animals eat a lot almost double that of the Indian cow breed.
 Many times due to grass and hay which are cut below 1inch in size which do not have chew-ability, TMR and other modern diet which inhibits proper and natural chewing habits of the cow.
-This leads to indigestion and bloating stomach due to the build up of gas from undigested fodder and thus “farting” occurs.
+This leads to indigestion and bloating stomach by the build up of gas from undigested fodder and thus “farting” occurs.

-Is it not the same way where they abused coal for 100 yrs at a very high level becoming the top coal producer for years together for their huge manufacturing industries and then blames countries like India.
-All this complaining while India is much behind USA in coal production, usage and export.
+Is it not the same way where they abused coal for 100 yrs at a very high level thus becoming the top coal producer for years together for their huge manufacturing industries and today blames countries like India for using coal.
+India is much behind USA not only in coal production but also in usage and export.

 Not only US consumes most of its coal but it is also the 4th top exporter.